cap-js-community/websocket/README.md

 await chatService.emit("received", req.data);
 ```

-In that case, the websocket event is broadcast to websocket clients only exactly once, when the primary transaction succeeds.
+In that case, the websocket event is broadcast to websocket clients exactly once, when the primary transaction succeeds.
+In case of execution errors, the event broadcast is retried automatically, while processing the persistent outbox.

 ### Event User